Affine transverse foliations in sphere bundles: Introduction

-By an \textit{oriented sphere bundle} over a closed smooth oriented manifold~$M^n$ we mean a locally trivial fiber bundle whose fibers are oriented spheres~$S^{n-1}$.
+{An \textit{oriented sphere bundle} over a closed smooth oriented manifold~$M^n$ is }a locally trivial fiber bundle whose fibers are oriented spheres~$S^{n-1}$.

-An \textit{oriented sphere bundle with a smooth transverse affine foliation}~$F$ (or an \textit{affinely foliated bundle}, for short) is an oriented sphere bundle~$E$ that is obtained from the following construction:
+An \textit{oriented sphere bundle with a smooth transverse affine foliation}~$F$ (or an \textit{affinely foliated bundle}, for short) is an oriented sphere bundle that is obtained from the following construction:

-There is an oriented real vector bundle~$\widetilde{E}\rightarrow M^n$ of rank~$n$ (transition functions are orientation preserving homomorphisms of vector spaces).
+There is an oriented real vector bundle~$\widetilde{E}\rightarrow M^n$ of rank~$n$.
 The total space~$\widetilde{E}$ carries a \textit{transverse foliation}~$\widetilde{F}$ whose smooth~$n$-dimensional leaves are transverse to the fibers.
-Equivalently,~$E$ admits a flat connection.
-The foliation~$\widetilde{F}$ is \textit{affine}: the defining connection (isomorphisms between nearby fibers) are linear homomorphisms.
+Equivalently,~$\widetilde{E}\rightarrow M^n$ admits a flat connection.
+The foliation~$\widetilde{F}$ is \textit{affine}: {the associated holonomies} are linear homomorphisms.
 In particular, the zero section is a leaf.
-Equivalently, the image of the holonomy representation of~$\pi_1(M^n)$ induced by~$\widetilde{F}$ lies in~${\rm SL}(n;\mathbb{R})$.
 The foliation~$\widetilde{F}$ induces a transverse foliation~$F$ on the associated sphere bundle~$E$.

 Once orientations of~$M^n$ and the fibers are fixed, the Euler class of the bundle may be identified with an integer~$\mathcal{E}$.
-When~$n$ is odd, the Euler number vanishes for any oriented $S^{n-1}$-bundle, so the content is in even dimensions.
+When~$n$ is odd, the Euler number vanishes for any oriented sphere bundle, so {our results make sence in even dimensions only}.